Office of Academic Enrichment

 Why choose LSS?

-Working with diverse individuals and groups is central to succeeding as an advocate for societal issues, based in law or not.
-LSS teaches you how to reflect on personal experiences and learn about your curiosities to expand your understanding and advocate more effectively for what matters to you.
+Working with diverse individuals and groups is central to succeeding as an advocate, regardless of whether correlated advocacy interests are based in law or not.
+LSS teaches you how to reflect about the impact of circumstances and experiences on societal issues and learn about exploring curiosities to expand understanding to effectively advocate for what matters to you.
 If advocacy is meaningful to you, but you are unsure what a personal and occupational pathway looks like, this program is for you.